 Signs of heartworm disease in cats can be very subtle or very dramatic.
 Symptoms may include coughing, asthma-like attacks, periodic vomiting, lack of appetite, or weight loss.
 Occasionally an affected cat may have difficulty walking, experience fainting or seizures, or suffer from fluid accumulation in the abdomen.
 Unfortunately, the first sign in some cases is sudden collapse of the cat, or sudden death.

 Heartworm infection in cats is harder to detect with blood tests than it is in dogs.
-Because there is no treatment available that will eliminate adult heartworms in cats, and because Revolution can be administered safely to cats with adult worms, cats do not have to be tested before beginning or continuing Revolution.
+Because there is no treatment available that will eliminate adult heartworms in cats, and because Revolution Plus can be administered safely to cats with adult worms, cats do not have to be tested before beginning or continuing Revolution Plus.
 Our wellness blood panels do include an antibody test for heartworms at no additional charge.
 Because there is no approved treatment for heartworm infection in cats, prevention is critical.
-We recommend that you use Revolution for Cats topically once a month all year around to prevent heartworms in your cat.
-Another benefit of Revolution is that it also prevents problems from many intestinal parasites, fleas, and ear mites.
+We recommend that you use Revolution Plus for Cats topically once a month all year around to prevent heartworms in your cat.
+Another benefit of Revolution Plus is that it also prevents problems from many intestinal parasites, fleas, ticks and ear mites.

 Don't let heartworms break your heart!
 Be sure to give your cat and dog heartworm prevention every month all year long.
 If your dog has been off prevention over the winter, have them tested today and talk with your veterinarian about starting them back on prevention.
 Give your feline friend the best, a life without heartworms.
 Keep them on prevention year around (even if they are indoors).

 Click Here for a great video on heartworms.